jisotalo/reciva-station-downloader/README.md

 # reciva-station-downloader
 Downloads all reciva.com internet radio stations to JSON files (for education purposes)

+## NOTE - Not working anymore

+As reciva.com has disappeared, this won't work anymore.
+See https://github.com/jisotalo/reciva-radio-stations-sqlite for a SQLite database of the stations.

 **Do you have a reciva radio?
 See:**

 https://github.com/jisotalo/reciva-radio-patching